panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 When fetch is in progress, suspense renders `fallback` prop content.
 Later when fetching is completed, suspense renders `<FetchSomething />` with fetched data.

-Let's see how the employees' application would work with suspense:
+Let's see how the employees' application works with suspense:

 ```jsx{6-8}
 import React, { Suspense } from "react";